 Sample Pack for Dogs Sample Pack for Cats

-Notice: E. Weisman, CAHP, multiple international award-winning scientist, empiricist, former graduate human physician, invented and pioneered Evolution Nutrient Compound Applications for Internal Disease (cancers, infectious disease & organ failures) in Non-Humans & Humans including Dogs, Cats, Ferrets, Rabbits, Horses, Reptiles, others & Humans.
-E. Weisman developed and uses nutrient compounds made up of nutrients, botanicals, vitamins, protein isolates, fruit-seed extracts, minerals and does not use pharmaceuticals for the most part.
-E. Weisman is an empiricist – scientist and state authorized health care practitioner that does not run a medically qualified veterinary practice depending on chemical drugs or surgery for the most part.
+Notice: CAHP, multiple international award-winning scientist, empiricist, former graduate human physician, invented and pioneered Evolution Nutrient Compound Applications for Internal Disease (cancers, infectious disease & organ failures) in Non-Humans & Humans including Dogs, Cats, Ferrets, Rabbits, Horses, Reptiles, others & Humans. developed and uses nutrient compounds made up of nutrients, botanicals, vitamins, protein isolates, fruit-seed extracts, minerals and does not use pharmaceuticals for the most part. is an empiricist – scientist and state authorized health care practitioner that does not run a medically qualified veterinary practice depending on chemical drugs or surgery for the most part.
 He has reviewed much research literature, conducted 100’s of experiments & worked in 1000’s of Cat-Dog, other Non-Human & Human Cases for over 25 Years.
 He has also spent thousands of hours caring for, treating and training 100’s of rescued pets he has looked after over the past 28 years.
-As mentioned, E. Weisman also provides nutrient compound applications for Human Disease.
-E. Weisman has available sworn statements from satisfied clients that document the effectiveness of the nutrient compounds he has developed for cancers and other diseases for both Non-Human and Human subjects.
+As mentioned, also provides nutrient compound applications for Human Disease. has available sworn statements from satisfied clients that document the effectiveness of the nutrient compounds he has developed for cancers and other diseases for both Non-Human and Human subjects.
 He is both authorized & registered with the Minnesota Dept. of Health.
 Cancers are leading causes of death in Humans, Dogs and Cats.
 Why is this?
 Call Evolution Diet Health Sciences for a free assessment & consultation at 651-228-0632

 REFERENCES